AramZS/devblog/src/posts/projects/context-pages/day-14.md

 Let's try to embed a tweet and a link in this post!
 What would this look like for Eleventy?
 We can't just pull the module in, we'll need to build something to process it.

-So first a Tweet:
+So first a Tweet in a thread:

 https://twitter.com/Chronotope/status/1402628536121319424

+A single tweet:

 - https://twitter.com/Chronotope/status/1485620069229027329

-And a link:
+A link:

 https://aramzs.github.io/jekyll/schema-dot-org/2018/04/27/how-to-make-your-jekyll-site-structured.html

+A tabbed link:

  https://www.regular-expressions.info/lookaround.html